 As short-form video grows in popularity, Instagram Reels have been a huge hit with social media users.
 It also helps that the platform has been prioritizing Reels, with the Instagram algorithm favoring them over other content formats and showing them more prominently in people’s feeds.
 Three years after the company launched its response to TikTok, however, Instagram is still keeping details about its usage pretty secret.
 However, we managed to put together a few Instagram Reels statistics that you might find relevant to your strategy.

 Before we get into the Instagram Reels stats, though, let’s make sure we’re all on the same page about what exactly this newest Instagram feature is and how it works to promote engagement.

 What Is Instagram Reels?

-The Reels feature is a new Instagram tool that lets users create and share short-form video content.
+The Reels feature is an Instagram tool that lets users create and share short-form video content.
 Reels, like TikTok, lets you record and edit up to 90 seconds of video, add sounds and effects, and even include voiceovers.
 You can then share the videos either with your followers or, if you have a public account, with the larger Instagram community via the Explore page.

 You may be wondering why you’d use Instagram Reels if you’re already using TikTok.
 For many Instagram influencers, Instagram Reels just makes sense.
 After all, you’ve already put in the time and energy to build a following on Instagram.

 Do you really want to put in that much effort on an entirely different platform while still having to maintain your Instagram presence?
 Probably not.
 With Instagram Reels, you don’t have to.